TobyD02/piano-roguelike/README.md

 Taking a turn is undecided, first idea is that the "board" is 5 octaves of a piano.
 Each "Card" played adds that card's note to the octave (moving only up to octave to avoid dissonance on playback).
     - There are many ways to build on this, or perhaps change this.
 It could make more sense to reduce it down to 2 octaves, and allow playing of x amount of notes which compound.

-Perhaps cards can have rarities? i.e. Sometimes they will spawn with an additional note, even more rare it may spawn with 2 or 3 extra.

 Round of play example:
 1. Player has a card that adds 5 Mult to each white note played, and +20 Mult if all notes played are part of the same pentatonic scale